-Asset class Target allocation Real Rate of Return
+Asset Class Target Allocation Real Rate of Return

-Fixed income 30.00% 0.14%
+Fixed income 30.00% 2.00%

-Equities 70.00% 9.20%
+Equities 70.00% 9.40%

 Total 100.00%

-^{}Net of Inflation
+^{} Net of inflation

-Discount Rate: In order to measure the total OPEB liability for the School OPEB Fund, a single equivalent interest rate of 2.20% was used as the discount rate, as compared with last year's rate of 2.22%.
-This is comprised mainly of the yield or index rate for 20-year tax-exempt general obligation bonds with an average rating of AA or higher (2.16% per the Municipal Bond Index Rate).
+Discount Rate: In order to measure the total OPEB liability for the School OPEB Fund, a single equivalent interest rate of 3.57% was used as the discount rate, as compared with last year's rate of 2.20%.
+The plan's fiduciary net position was projected to not be able to make all future benefit payments of current plan members.
+Therefore, the municipal bond rate as used for the long-term rate of return was applied to all periods of projected benefit payments to determine total OPEB liability.
+This is comprised mainly of the yield or index rate for 20 year tax-exempt general obligation bonds with an average rating of AA or higher (3.54% per the Municipal Bond Index Rate).
 The projection of cash flows used to determine the discount rate assumed that contributions from members and from the employers will be made at the current level as averaged over the last five years, adjusted for annual projected changes in headcount.
-Projected future benefit payments for all current plan members were projected through 2145.
+Projected future benefit payments for all current plan members were projected through 2128.

-Sensitivity of the School District's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate: The following presents the School District's proportionate share of the net OPEB liability calculated using the discount rate of 2.20%, as well as what the School District's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (1.20%) or 1-percentage-point higher (3.20%) than the current discount rate:
+Sensitivity of the School District's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate: The following presents the School District's proportionate share of the net OPEB liability calculated using the discount rate of 3.57%, as well as what the School District's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (2.57%) or 1-percentage-point higher (4.57%) than the current discount rate:

-1% Decrease (1.20%) Current Discount Rate (2.20%) 1% Increase (3.20%) School District's proportionate share of the Net OPEB liability \$ 70.288.647.00 \$ 61.482.816.00 \$ 54.111.502.00
+1% Decrease Current Discount Rate 1% Increase (2.57%) (3.57%) (4.57%) School District's proportionate share of the Net OPEB liability \$ 63,963,654.00 \$ 56,548,951.00 \$ 50,264,665.00